2020PB/police-brutality/reports/Oregon.md

 ### Protester singled out and arrested | July 30th

-Federal officers charge into crowd of protesters.
+Federal officers charge into crowd of protesters near 2nd and Salmon.
 One protester is singled out and arrested without apparent cause.

 Officers rip a sign away from another protester and destroy it.